 This breed is very adaptable and suitable for city and country living.
 When my dogs came over from Thailand they were not used to the city or being house dogs, but soon adapted to London city life and now we live in a quiet village in the Netherlands.

-They love to be the centre of your world and will try anything they can to direct your attention towards them, this can sometimes lead to separation anxiety and destructive behaviour if left alone for long periods of time.
+They love to be the centre of your world and will try anything they can to direct your attention towards them, this can sometimes lead to separation anxiety and destructive behaviour if left alone for long periods.
 This breed will do best kept as inside house dogs close to the people he/she loves.

 The young Thai Bangkaew Dog is high energy (not hyper) easy to train and thrives on brain work, they quickly learn to respond to your voice commands and hand signals.